retrosight/rest/guidelines.md

 ####<a name="creating-resources"></a>Creation of Resources and Representations

-> A more in-depth example of this principle can be found in [resource-and-representation.md](/resource-and-representation.md).
+> One example (of many approaches) for resources, representations and related data can be found in [Resources and Representations](./resource-and-representation.md).

 * Services MAY create as many representations as is needed.
 	* Services are encouraged to do so in order to logically order the resources and representations.